phoenixperry/creative_interfaces/readme.md

 ![alt text](http://www.phoenixperry.com/cats/interface.gif)

 **Instructor:** Phoenix Perry

-**Email:** phoenix.perry@hku.nl
+**Email:** contact@phoenixperry.com

 --
-###Assignments and notes will be posted weekly on github here:
+###Assignments, reading and notes will be posted weekly on github here:
 	https://github.com/phoenixperry/creative_interfaces
 --

 ###Course Description:

 This course inspires you to create connected applications.
 We will deep dive into the Raspberry Pi, Python, Unix, Arduino and Networking.
 The aim of this course it to deepen your understanding of programming and enrich your thinking around interface design.
-Topics will include, python, Unix, Arduino, Networking, Databases, Javascript with P5js and Noddejs.
+Topics will include, Python, Unix, Arduino, Networking, Databases, Javascript with P5js and Noddejs.

 Conceptual terrain will cover HCI, Auditory displays, Tactile interfaces, Cognitive Science and Interface Design.

+###Hours:
+You are expected to spend 120 hours on this course during the term.
+This includes all lectures, meetings and assignments.

 ---
 This class adheres to the [Open Code of Conduct][code-of-conduct].
 By participating, you are expected to honor this code.